 Chip asks Polly to stop buying useless things as their apartment does not have enough room.
 When she goes shopping again, a salesman tells her she can have a free set of cookwares - if she hosts a dinner party for eight people that night.

-Babara is enthusiastic about everything that involves Steve and his family, almost to an embarrassing point with Steve.
-When Steve asks her to join his partners and their wives in a bowling match, she is afraid of letting him down.
+Babara (Beverly Garland) is enthusiastic about everything that involves Steve (Fred MacMurray) and his family, almost to an embarrassment with Steve.
+When Steve asks her to join his partners and their wives at a bowling match, she is afraid of letting him down.

-Katie wants to do more than just stay at home with the triplets, so she gets a job singing in the evenings at a small coffee house.
-Steve and Charley worry about her, but once they meet the owner, they realize Katie is in good hands.
+Katie (Tina Cole) wants to do more than just stay at home with the triplets, so she gets a job singing in the evenings at a small coffee house.
+Steve (Fred MacMurray) and Charley (William Demarest) worry about her, but once they meet the owner (Anthony Caruso), they realize Katie is in good hands.

 Polly wants to learn more and experience more so that she is more interesting to Chip.
 Since Ernie sees her going out a lot without Chip, he start to think there is something wrong with their marriage.

-Katie gets a temporary job as a secretary, and decides to put the boys in a child care center so that Charley is not bothered with three young boys.
+Katie (Tina Cole) gets a temporary job as a secretary, and decides to put the boys in a child care center, so that Charley (William Demarest) is not bothered with three young boys.
 Soon Charley goes missing every day from home at the same time.

 Dodie's school has a fund raiser to send to Korean orphans.
 She tells her teacher that her father will help divide the peanuts in a large sack into smaller bags for the sale.
 The whole family works all night to complete the task.

-John Simpson, an old friend of Chip's who's now a big rock star, pays a visit.
-Soon Chip tells the family that he's decided to give up his studies and become a rock star, too.
+Chip's (Stanley Livingston) old friend, John Simpson (Micky Dolenz), who's now a big rock star, pays a visit.
+Soon, Chip tells the family that he's decided to give up his studies and become a rock star, too.
 The family is extremely concerned--until John mentions that he makes $2 million a year.